-“I’ll only say one thing that is important for me: before Asya and Olesya decided to create this exhibition and chose its goal, we had been overlooking lots of things here, living as if our everyday life had long ellipses in it but we just failed to notice them.
+Iryna Starovoyt (Ukrainian Catholic University): “We had been overlooking many things in Lviv, living as if our everyday life had long ellipses in it but we just failed to notice them.
 We had been living as if we lacked the left hand, the right foot, half the spleen – and failed to notice that.
 We had been living as if we could only hear about 30 or 40 percent of noises, while the rest was passing us by without us knowing anything.
 Projects such as this show us that a place is important.
-For this whole writing, this whole life – an unhappy life – happened here, and it had to happen here, and it was brutal, and then there were thousands, tens of thousands, millions of such lives… And now, when we’re in this city, when we are peopling it – as guests who have come from afar, as those who seem to be here and to have been here for a long time – we are having a moment of insight, a moment when our hearing returns to us, while Debora is having a moment when her voice is returned to her.”
-(Iryna Starovoyt, literature critic, poet, translator, editor, lecturer and one of the project participants)
+This whole writing and life – an unhappy life – happened here, and it had to happen here, and it was brutal, and then there were thousands, tens of thousands, millions of such lives… And now, when we are in this city, when we are peopling it – as guests who have come from afar, as those who seem to be here and to have been here for a long time – we are having a moment of insight, a moment when our hearing returns to us, while Debora is having a moment when her voice is returned to her.”